leena83/Book_List/README.md

-Simple javascript Add-Delete Book to the list
+Simple javascript example Add-Delete Book to the list